GSA/piv-guides/_userguides/01_digital_signing.md

 ## Change Signature Algorithm

 Microsoft Word uses SHA-1 algorithm by default to digitally sign a Word document.
-SHA-1 algorithm is not considered as secure as other preferred algorithms such as SHA-256.
+The SHA-1 algorithm is no longer considered secure.
+Other algorithms such as SHA-256 are preferred.

 {% include alert-info.html content="These instructions require administrator privileges on your computer." %}